AlexanderLutsenko/nobuco/README.md

 </p>

 That's not surprising, actually.
-In pytorch, tensor shape is a tuple of regular integers, not tensors, so it's quite difficult to track them.
+In Pytorch, tensor shape is a tuple of regular integers, not tensors, so it's quite difficult to track them.
 `nobuco.shape` solves this problem.
 This function returns tensors, much like [`tf.shape`](https://www.tensorflow.org/api_https://raw.githubusercontent.com/AlexanderLutsenko/nobuco/master/docs/python/tf/shape) does: